pytorch/captum/README.md

 ## Captum Insights

-Captum provides a web interface called Insights for easy visualization and access to a number of our interpretability algorithms.
+We provide Captum Insights as an easy web and notebook interface for fast visualization and debugging with the model of your choice.

 To analyze a sample model on CIFAR10 via Captum Insights run